Houston vs. Northern Kentucky: Odds, spread, over/under - NCAA Tournament First Round

 - So far this season, 15 out of the Cougars' 34 games have hit the over.

-- Northern Kentucky has covered 14 times in 32 matchups with a spread this season.
+- Northern Kentucky has put together a 14-18-0 record against the spread this season.

 - Norse games have hit the over 12 out of 32 times this year.